HorizenOfficial/horizen-academy-v2/docs/digital-privacy.md

 A better method is to use a password manager that generates long and difficult to guess passwords and saves them for you.
 Now you only have to remember one super strong password to protect your password manager application and you are good to go.

-## 2FA - Two-Factor Authentification
+## 2FA - Two-Factor Authentication

 **Two-factor Authentication** or in short, _2FA_, is a way to let users access a service using a combination of two authentication methods.